 Chappaqua home prices are not only among the most expensive in New York, but Chappaqua real estate also consistently ranks among the most expensive in America.

-Chappaqua is a decidedly white-collar town, with fully 97.02% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Chappaqua is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Chappaqua who work in sales jobs (15.89%), teaching (14.90%), and business and financial occupations (9.93%).
+Chappaqua is a decidedly white-collar town, with fully 97.16% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Chappaqua is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Chappaqua who work in sales jobs (15.07%), teaching (13.88%), and food service (11.19%).

 Also of interest is that Chappaqua has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Chappaqua telecommute to their jobs.
-Overall, about 9.27% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.91% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Chappaqua in 2010 was $52,866, which is wealthy relative to New York and the nation.
-This equates to an annual income of $211,464 for a family of four.
-However, Chappaqua contains both very wealthy and poor people as well.
+The per capita income in Chappaqua in 2010 was $58,165, which is wealthy relative to New York and the nation.
+This equates to an annual income of $232,660 for a family of four.

 The most common language spoken in Chappaqua is English.
 Other important languages spoken here include French and Spanish.